Frequently asked questions

 Why submit an abstract to the Hospice UK conference?

-Accepted abstracts will appear on Hospice UK’s website and in a conference supplement published by BMJ Supportive & Palliative Care.
+Accepted abstracts will appear in a conference supplement published by BMJ Supportive & Palliative Care and may also appear on Hospice UK's website.

 Do you only accept abstracts on clinical topics?

-Can we submit abstracts about work which has already been presented at other conferences?
+Can we submit abstracts about work which has already been presented at other conferences or published elsewhere?

 Back to Top